Full name Yuvraj Singh

 Born December 12, 1981, Chandigarh

-Major teams India, Asia XI, Delhi Daredevils, India A, Kings XI Punjab, Kings XI Punjab, Pune Warriors, Punjab, Royal Challengers Bangalore, Sunrisers Hyderabad, Yorkshire
+Major teams India, Asia XI, Delhi Daredevils, India A, Kings XI Punjab, Mumbai Indians, Pune Warriors, Punjab, Royal Challengers Bangalore, Sunrisers Hyderabad, Toronto Nationals, Yorkshire

 Playing role Middle-order batsman